 The duvet tog rating should match the season.
 Keep in mind that the higher the duvet tog rating, the more warmth it provides.
 Hence, if you are experiencing night sweats, then you need a duvet with a lower tog rating, which is between 4.5 and 9.
 It has the right warmth that can help you sleep better.
 A duvet with a tog rating of 4.5 is also best for summer.
-For spring and autumn, you need a duvet with 9 tog rating.
+For spring and autumn, you need a duvet with a 9 tog rating.
 For the winter, get yourself a 13.5 tog duvet by combining your 4.5 and 9 tog duvets.

 What Are the Best Sheets for Night Sweats?

 To keep you cool at night, you need to combine your natural down duvets with 100% cotton sheets.
 Cotton can help in regulating temperature and absorbing sweat.
-So, to have the best bedding, you have to use pillowcases, sheets, and duvet covers that are made of 100% cotton.
+So, to have the best bedding, you have to use pillowcases, sheets and duvet covers that are made of 100% cotton.

 How to Manage Moisture

-One of the factors that contribute to night sweating is the ventilation capacity of your duvet.
-There are specific fillings that can provide better ventilation than the others.
+One of the factors that contributes to night sweating is the ventilation capacity of your duvet.
+There are specific fillings that can provide better ventilation than others.
 Duvets with down or wool fillings can help in fighting night sweats.
 They tend to be more breathable than synthetic fillings.
 Also, synthetic alternatives have poor ventilation and can cause you to overheat at night and sweat more.

 For more breathability, you can choose a duvet cover that provides you with good ventilation.
 Your duvet covers must be made of 100% cotton.
 These are also softer on the skin compared to the cheaper ones.